josecelano/bencode2json/README.md

 ### Legacy Exception

-For prosperity, versions of Torrust Bencode2Json that are older than five years are automatically granted the [MIT-0][MIT_0] license in addition to the existing [LGPL-3.0-only][LGPL_3_0] license.
+For prosperity, versions of Bencode2Json that are older than five years are automatically granted the [MIT-0][MIT_0] license in addition to the existing [LGPL-3.0-only][LGPL_3_0] license.

 [LGPL_3_0]: ./LICENSE
 [MIT_0]: ./docs/licenses/LICENSE-MIT_0